econdojo/ztran/README.md

 Get Started with z-Tran
 ================
 z-Tran is a MATLAB toolbox that implements the analytic policy function iteration (APFI) algorithm of [Han, Tan and Wu (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512320) for solving dynamic incomplete information models.
 All of the routines are coded in MATLAB as object-oriented programs.
 However, z-Tran does not require the user to have any prior knowledge of object-oriented programming.
 Indeed, it is quite intuitive to use as you will quickly realize when running our demo code.
-For any issue, suggestion or bug report, please send an email to [tanf [at] slu.edu](tanf@slu.edu)
+For any issue, suggestion or bug report, please send an email to [tanf [at] slu.edu](tanf@slu.edu).

 Toolbox Structure
 -----------------------------------